 A comparison of many types of PCB laminates can be found at the ILNorplex (Industrial Laminates Norplex) Laminate Selector chart.

 GC-Prevue - A CAM file viewer and printer made by Graphicode .
 The freeware version can store Gerber and NC Drill files within a database (.GWK extension), which makes it extremely useful for sharing electronic data: Because it is free, anyone can download and use it for importing Gerber files in a logical sequence, displaying them in perfect register, annotating (adding labels to the filenames to describe their use and position in the stackup) and viewing them, saving all that and then passing the resulting .GWK file on to another for examination.
 Besides merely looking at the files or printing them, GC-Prevue has features for measuring objects' size and relative distance from each other.
 To my (John Childers') knowledge, GC-Prevue is the only free Gerber viewer that sets-up and saves Gerber data in a database file.
 Other free Gerber viewers require one to set up the Gerber files each time and won't allow saving the set-ups unless one buys an upgrade.
-(From the viewpoint of a printed circuit designer serving engineers or customers, this inability to save set-ups makes the competing free Gerber viewers completely useless for sharing Gerber data.)
+(From the viewpoint of a printed circuit makers serving engineers or customers, this inability to save set-ups makes the competing free Gerber viewers completely useless for sharing Gerber data.)

 Gerber - see Gerber file.

 Glob Top - A blob of non-conductive plastic, often black in color, which protects the chip and wire bonds on a packaged IC and also on a chip on board.
-This specialized plastic has a low coefficient of thermal expansion so that ambient temperature changes will not rip loose the wire bonds it is designed to protect.
+This specialized plastic has a low coefficient of thermal expansion so that ambient temperature changes will not rip loose the wire bonds it is made to protect.
 In high-volume chip on board production, these are deposited by automated machinery and are round.
 In prototype work, they are deposited by hand and can be custom-shaped; however, in designing for manufacturability, one assumes a prototype product will "take- off" and ultimately have high market demand, and so lays out chip on board to accommodate a round glob top with adequate tolerance for machine-driven "slop-over".